Skip to main content

 Gifting

 Utilize Ugift®, an online gifting tool that allows your family and friends to contribute to your child's college savings plan in lieu of traditional gifts for celebrations such as graduations, holidays, and birthdays.
-You can send out your secure code to others via Ugift email, Facebook and X directly from your account.
+Share your unique code via text, email, or social channels and invite family and friends to contribute via ugift529.com

 Another gifting option to consider is to open an account for the gift recipient.